 The result being that when a BAFE SP206 Registered Company installs or maintains a system they will have the skills required to make adjustments to the system in the event that kitchen equipment has been moved, removed or added.
 Furthermore, they will have to demonstrate, through the assessment process, that they completed the work in accordance with the Scheme requirements.

 Each system visit, whether a new installation or maintenance will require a Certificate of Conformance to be issued in line with Scheme requirements to confirm it is in full working order.

-The BAFE Kitchen Fire Protection Systems Scheme observes best practice, including LPS 1223 (fixed fire extinguishing systems for catering equipment) and the UL 300 (Fire Testing of Fire Extinguishing Systems for Protection of Commercial Cooking Equipment) Approval Standards.
-It is not the public’s responsibility to know this, but to be confident that their chosen provider does.
+The BAFE Kitchen Fire Protection Systems Scheme observes best practice, including LPS 1223 (fixed fire extinguishing systems for catering equipment) and the UL 300 Approval Standards (Fire Testing of Fire Extinguishing Systems for Protection of Commercial Cooking Equipment).
+It is not the public’s responsibility to know these details, but to be confident that their chosen provider does.